codio/knowledge/source/instructors/setupcourses/assignment-settings/allow-regrade-request.rst

 Once a student requests a regrade, all teachers in the course will receive a notification email by default.
 If you don't want all teachers to receive these emails, you can turn off notifications or customize recipients in the **Grading/Basic Settings** tab.
 Regrade requests will also appear in the grading queue and on the assignment progress page.

 .. image:: /img/regrade-request-on-progress.png
-   :alt: Regrade request showing on Prograss page
+   :alt: Regrade request showing on Progress page

 Click on it to open the grading dialog and see the regrade request with the student's message from the **Regrade Request** section.